olgaliak/active-learning-detect/audio/audiodetection.md

 # Audio Detection using Audioset & Audio Analysis

+## Active Learning + Audio Detection

+The detection of audio and classification of sounds are currently green field research areas with limited resources and best practices.
+The labeling of audio, augmentation and model generation are essential for building Computer Audio Detection projects.
+Recent strides in the space such as the development of large scale datasets with labeled sound clips (Audioset, Freesound) and the classification models around those datasets are providing the ML space best practice parity with common Computer Vision and image labeling techniques.
+In this section of Active Learning we will explore beneficial practices, and ML pipeline techniques around audio augmentation, audio labeling, & sound classification to automate the detection of sounds for Human annotators.
+To begin, we leverage the Audioset Dataset to build base line tensorflow models to detect sounds in our custom dataset.

 ## Environment Setup

+Use a local machine or a Data Science VM with GPUs.
+Our team leveraged the [Azure Data Science Virtual Machine](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) from the Azure Marketplace.
 Any reasonably recent version of these packages should work.
 TensorFlow should be at least version 1.0.
 We have tested with Python 2.7.6 and 3.4.3 on an Ubuntu-like system with NumPy v1.13.1, SciPy v0.19.1, resampy v0.1.5, TensorFlow v1.2.1, and Six v1.10.0.

 **Azure Data Science VM (Linux)**